jonkemp/gulp-useref/README.md

 Brings back the previously filtered out HTML files.

-## NOTES
+## Notes

-[ClosureCompiler.js](https://github.com/dcodeIO/ClosureCompiler.js) doesn't support Buffers, which means if you want to use [gulp-closure-compiler](https://github.com/sindresorhus/gulp-closure-compiler) you'll have to first write out the `combined.js` to disk.
+* [ClosureCompiler.js](https://github.com/dcodeIO/ClosureCompiler.js) doesn't support Buffers, which means if you want to use [gulp-closure-compiler](https://github.com/sindresorhus/gulp-closure-compiler) you'll have to first write out the `combined.js` to disk.
 See [this](https://github.com/dcodeIO/ClosureCompiler.js/issues/11) for more information.

 ## License